 NEW SOLUTIONS

-Quantum Qool is an innovative startup where its patented femtosecond laser structuring technology was developed by Co-Founder & CEO Victor A. Rivas.
+Quantum Qool is an innovative startup where its patented ultrafast laser surface structuring technology was developed by Chairman, Co-Founder & CTO Victor A. Rivas.
 The World Intellectual Property Organization approved all 13 claims of the technology in 2014 as being industrially applicable, novel, and inventive.

-This laser functionalized surface tech is integrated into an ultrashort pulse laser multi-beam manufacturing unit, the Q2 Workstation, to enhance the surface area volume/ratio of materials and their effectiveness in emitting thermal radiation (i.e. emissivity), which significantly improves power and heat management by factors of 10 times or more.
+This laser functionalized surface technology is integrated into an ultrashort pulse laser multi-beam manufacturing unit, the Q2 Laser Station, to enhance the surface area volume/ratio of materials and their effectiveness in emitting thermal radiation (i.e. emissivity), which significantly improves power and heat management by factors of 10 times or more.

-Fundamentally, the technology enhances the capabilities of materials & alloys such as copper, aluminum, nickel, graphite & silicon carbide with relevant nanostructures for multiple climate tech and space applications.
+Fundamentally, the technology enhances the capabilities of materials & alloys such as copper, aluminum, nickel, graphite & silicon carbide with relevant micro- and nanostructures for multiple space, defense and power electronic applications.

-The Q2 Workstation will provide leading edge femtosecond performance with industrial reliability and a beam splitter, which significantly boosts production output capacity never seen before commercially.
+The Q2 provides leading edge femtosecond laser performance with industrial reliability and integrated diffractive optics, which significantly boosts production throughput never seen before commercially.
 Ultrashort pulse “cold processing” lasers produce negligible residual heat effects and, thereby, prove ideal for precision processes that were, until recently, unachievable.

-PATENTED LASER STRUCTURING WITH CUSTOMIZED LASER WORKSTATIONS SCALED FOR PRODUCTION LINES.
+PATENTED ULTRAFAST LASER SURFACE STRUCTURING WITH CUSTOMIZED LASER STATIONS SCALED FOR PRODUCTION LINES.

 TARGET MARKETS